|This is an unofficial version.

 23 The member of the Executive Council who is responsible for the conduct and business of the lending agency under the Act or order establishing the lending agency, or if there is no such member of the Executive Council, the minister shall, from time to time, determine the part of the costs of administration of the lending agency that are incurred in making loans and administering this Part; and that determination is final and binding on the lending agency and all other persons.

-24 For the purpose of carrying out the provisions of this Part according to their intent, the lending agency, with the approval of the Lieutenant Governor in Council, may make regulations ancillary thereto and not inconsistent therewith; and every regulation made under, and in accordance with the authority granted by, this section has the force of law; and, without restricting the generality of the foregoing, the lending agency, with the approval of the Lieutenant Governor in Council, may make regulations
+24 For the purpose of carrying out the provisions of this Part according to their intent, the lending agency may, with the approval of the Lieutenant Governor in Council, make regulations

 (a) respecting the purposes for which loans may be made;